ThomasOtt314/ee-tools/README.md

 The user must indicate which field in the shapefile to use for setting the "Zone ID".
 The field must be an integer or string type and the values must be unique for each feature/zone.
 A good default is use the "FID" field since this is guaranteed to be unique and makes it easy to join the output tables to the shapefile.

 #### Spatial Reference / Projection
 Currently, the output spatial reference set in the INI file ([EXPORT] parameter "output_proj") must match exactly with the spatial reference of the zones shapefile.
 The code should prompt you if they do not match, in which case you should reproject the zones shapefile to the output spatial reference.
-Eventually the code will handle this projection.
+Eventually the code will be able to project the zones geometries to the output projection automatically.

 ## Zonal Stats
 To initiate Earth Engine zonal statistics export tasks, execute the following: